 - If I may ask, what type of budget do you have for this solution?
 (Avoids the “your price is too high” objection)

 - What else do you need in order to make this decision (Avoids the “I need to think about it” objection)

 A successful sales questioning strategy avoids closed-ended questions that result in the buyer giving a one-word answer.
-Coach your reps to focus on open-ended questions with these ideas that they can tailor to fit your offerings and selling situation.
+Coach your reps with action steps that focus on open-ended questions and most importantly, how to be listening to answers.

-To uncover even more information, we recommend going a step further and using the 3-deep questioning strategy.
+To uncover even more valuable insight, we recommend going a step further and using the 3-deep questioning strategy.

-The IMPACT-U® Online Sales training program teaches sales professionals a 6-step consultative selling process that they can apply with every opportunity.
-They’ll learn to create a pre-call plan that includes specific open-ended questions to uncover exactly what a buyer needs and wants in a solution.
+The IMPACT Selling® teaches sales professionals a 6-step consultative selling process that they can apply with every opportunity.
+They’ll learn to create a pre-call plan that includes specific open-ended questions to increase sales and uncover exactly what a buyer needs and wants in a solution.